minnibb/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a Contact

+1. Adding a contact in ClassHive

+    1. Prerequisites: The contact to be added should not exist in the app.

+    2. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 t/top student r/Student g/Sec 1 c/1A rn/Bob Doe rp/92932011`<br>
+        * Expected UI and status bar changes: John Doe is added to the contact list.
+Status bar timestamp is updated.
+        * Expected output message: `New person added: John Doe; Phone: 98765432; Email: johnd@example.com; Address: John street, block 123, #01-01; Role: Student; Grade: Sec 1; Class: 1A; Parent's Name: Bob Doe; Parent's Phone: 92932011; Tags: [top student]`

+2. Adding a duplicate contact

+    1. Prerequisites: The contact already exists in the app.

+    2. Test case: Re-run the same command as above (in test case 1).
+       Expected: No person is deleted.
+Error message shown in the status message.
+Status bar remains the same.
+       Expected error message: `This person already exists in the address book` <br>

+3. Missing required fields

+    1. Test cases: ` add n/Alex Yeoh a/Some Street r/Student`
+       Expected: Command fails with error message, `Missing required field(s)!
+Please ensure all required details are provided.`.

+### Editing a Contact

+1. Deleting a contact in ClassHive

+    1. Prerequisites: The contact to be deleted should exist in the app.

+    2. Test case: `edit 1 n/Betty Crowne` <br>
+       Expected UI and status bar changes: The name of the first person in the list is changed to Betty Crowne.
+Details of the edited contact shown in the status message.
+Timestamp in the status bar is updated.

+2. Editing a contact not in ClassHive

+    1. Prerequisites: The index of the contact to be edited is bigger than the list of contacts in ClassHive.

+    2. Test case: `edit 9999 n/Joe p/911` <br>
+       Expected: No contact will be edited.
+Error details shown in the status message.
+Status bar remains the same.
+       Expected error message: `The person index provided is invalid` <br>

+3. Incorrect Edit Command format

+    1. Test cases: `edit`, `delete Joe`
+       Expected: No contact will be edited.
+Error details shown in the status message.
+Status bar remains the same.

+4. No optional fields provided
+    1. Test case: `edit 2` <br>
+       * Expected: No contact will be edited.
+Error details shown in the status message.
+Status bar remains the same.
+       * Error message: `At least one field to edit must be provided.` <br>

 ### Deleting a Contact

 1. Deleting a contact in ClassHive